georgekosmidis/blog.georgekosmidis.net/workables/articles/100650-agentic-frameworks/content.md

 # Microsoft’s Agentic AI Frameworks

-In the rapidly advancing world of artificial intelligence, Microsoft is leading the charge in developing agentic AI frameworks.
-These platforms empower developers to create autonomous, intelligent systems capable of executing complex tasks with minimal human intervention.
-The standout offerings from Microsoft - **Semantic Kernel** and **AutoGen** - are revolutionizing the possibilities of what AI systems can achieve.
+In the rapidly advancing world of AI, Microsoft is leading the charge in developing **Agentic AI** frameworks.
+These platforms enable developers to create autonomous, intelligent systems capable of executing complex tasks with minimal human intervention.
+The standout offerings from Microsoft - **AutoGen** and **Semantic Kernel** - are revolutionizing the possibilities of what AI systems can achieve.

+> The two agentic framework teams [are working quickly and diligently to get to an alignment between the two Agentic Framewords](https://devblogs.microsoft.com/semantic-kernel/microsofts-agentic-ai-frameworks-autogen-and-semantic-kernel/), with the goal of making it available in early 2025 with version 0.4.

 ## What Are Agentic AI Frameworks?

 Agentic AI frameworks are tools and libraries that simplify the creation of AI systems designed to act as "agents."
-These agents can perform tasks autonomously, coordinate with other agents, and interact seamlessly with humans when needed.
-By employing such frameworks, developers can design solutions that:
+These agents can perform tasks autonomously, coordinate with other agents, and interact with humans when needed.
+By using such frameworks, developers can design solutions that:

 - Automate repetitive and intricate processes.
 - Collaborate with other AI agents to manage multifaceted workflows.
 - Provide real-time dynamic responses and adapt to new scenarios efficiently.

 These frameworks are particularly valuable in a world increasingly reliant on AI-driven automation and interaction.
-Microsoft’s agentic AI strategy showcases its commitment to fostering innovation in this transformative field.

 ### AutoGen

 **AutoGen**, developed by Microsoft’s AI Frontiers Lab, focuses on creating distributed, event-driven systems where multiple AI agents collaborate to achieve complex goals.
 It is a versatile tool designed to simplify the development of multi-agent frameworks, enabling solutions for intricate workflows.

-**What Makes AutoGen Unique?**
+#### What Makes AutoGen Unique?

-1. **Distributed Systems:** Facilitates the creation of agentic ecosystems where multiple agents work together, even across diverse environments.
+1. **Distributed Systems:** Supports the creation of agentic ecosystems where multiple agents work together, even across diverse environments.
 2. **Event-Driven Workflows:** Allows agents to respond dynamically to events, making the framework highly adaptable to evolving requirements.
 3. **Language Support:** Currently supports C# and Python, with plans for expanded language compatibility in the future.
 4. **Human-AI Collaboration:** AutoGen’s agents can operate autonomously or include human oversight when necessary, making it suitable for fully automated or hybrid workflows.

-**Example Applications:**
+#### Example Applications

 - **Supply Chain Optimization:** Using AutoGen, companies can deploy a network of AI agents that coordinate to monitor inventory levels, predict demand, and automate order placements, ensuring just-in-time delivery.
 - **Smart Home Management:** AutoGen can power a system where different agents manage lighting, temperature, and security autonomously, while interacting with the homeowner to adapt settings based on preferences.
 - **Collaborative Problem Solving:** AutoGen enables the creation of a multi-agent system where individual agents tackle different parts of a complex problem, such as disaster response planning or multi-departmental project management.

-**Code Sample:**
+#### Code Sample

 Below is an example of creating a multi-agent system using AutoGen in Python.
 The script sets up a group chat simulation with three agents—a user proxy, a coder, and a product manager - using the `autogen` library.
 It configures each agent with specific roles and settings, including language model parameters for the coder and product manager, and code execution preferences for the user proxy.
 The group chat is managing a discussion aimed at finding a recent GPT-4 paper on arXiv and exploring its potential software applications.